Visiting Banff in June? Here’s All You NEED to Know

 Other Transport Options

-Once in Banff, there is the Roam bus system to get around town, and in the summer, it runs to Lake Louise, while in the winter, it will easily get you to Lake Louise Ski Resort and Banff Sunshine Ski Resort.
+Once in Banff, there is the Roam bus system to get around town.
+In the summer, it runs to Lake Louise, while in the winter, it will easily take you to Lake Louise Ski Resort and Banff Sunshine Ski Resort.

 Where to Stay in Banff in June